-Characteristics of Large Cap Stocks
+Common Characteristics of Large-Cap Stocks

 A dividend is a payment made to an investor out of the company’s profits.
 Dividends can be paid monthly, quarterly, biannually or yearly.
-Many large cap companies pay dividends to their investors, in addition to the returns enjoyed through price appreciation.
-Pfizer (PFE), Coca-Cola (KO) and IBM (IBM) are just a few of the large cap leaders that pay dividends.
+Many large-cap companies pay dividends to their investors, in addition to the returns enjoyed through price appreciation.
+Pfizer (PFE), Coca-Cola (KO) and IBM (IBM) are just a few of the large-cap leaders that pay dividends.

 Another key feature of companies with a larger market capitalization is stability.
 These are companies that have strong fundamentals and have established themselves as market leaders.
 Essentially, these are the blue-chip stocks.
 These are companies that are financially sound and have a track record of consistent growth and profitability.

-Large cap companies, because of their sheer size, by nature need to be well-organized.
+Large-cap companies, because of their sheer size, by nature need to be well-organized.
 Their management teams and leadership boards often have years of combined experience.
-Looking at the quality of the management team is one way to gauge the strength and growth outlook of a large cap firm.
+Looking at the quality of the management team is one way to gauge the strength and growth outlook of a large-cap firm.

 Another feature of larger companies is that they often have a wealth of information readily available for investors to review and analyze.
 Earnings reports, for example, offer a degree of transparency that can be helpful when making buy and sell decisions for a particular stock.

-Pros of Investing In Large Cap Stocks
+Pros and Cons of Investing in Large-Cap Stocks

 These stocks can also outperform when the economy is expanding.
 This is because investors may be more willing to invest in larger, more recognizable companies.
-Regardless of what’s happening with the economy, large cap companies can offer reliable income if they’re able to maintain dividend payouts to investors through various cycles.
+Regardless of what’s happening with the economy, large-cap companies can offer reliable income if they’re able to maintain dividend payouts to investors through various cycles.

-Because they do tend to offer more transparency than mid or small cap companies, a large cap stock can be easier for investors to evaluate.
+Because they do tend to offer more transparency than mid or small-cap companies, a large-cap stock can be easier for investors to evaluate.
 That’s important if you want to get a sense of how accurate valuations are for a particular company.

-First, these types of stocks generally aren’t suited to the investor who’s looking for a quick buy and sell win.
+Like any other investment, there are some potential downsides to be aware of when investing in larger company stocks.
+For example, these types of stocks generally aren’t great for investors who are looking for a quick buy-and-sell win.
 They’re better suited for a buy and hold strategy.
 This involves buying shares and holding them over time with hopes that their value increases.

 Something else that can work against larger companies is their size.
 Reorganizing internally or revamping their business model to pivot in another direction could be hard to do.
 This could put them at a disadvantage in the marketplace if it causes them to lose some of their competitive edge.

-There are plenty of things to like about large cap investments and a few downsides to keep in mind as well.
+There are plenty of things to like about large-cap investments and a few downsides to keep in mind as well.
 They can help you diversify your portfolio to help manage risk.
 And if you choose a dividend paying stock, they could help you generate income, too.

-Tips for Investing
+Tips for Investing in Large-Cap Stocks

 Photo credit: ©iStock.com/grandriver, ©iStock.com/vgajic, ©iStock.com/Sitthiphong